bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 - primary CTAs: create activity, browse public activities, activities I'm in
 - "Why this exists" and "Help build it" modal content
 - public feedback modal for bug reports, feature requests, and general feedback
+- optional screenshot upload in the feedback modal
 - stays the public home page even for signed-in users
 - signed-in users get a CTA into `/my-activities` instead of replacing the page with a dashboard